hjhilden/adobescripts/README.md

 ## Current scripts

 ### ScaleStroke
 Scales strokes by a given percentage.
-Default value for correcting strokes in SVG graphics exported from QGIS.
+Default value for correcting strokes in SVG graphics exported from QGIS (this particular issue is fixed as of 2024).
 Currently works only with ungrouped objects (any strokes inside groups are ignored).

 ### ReplaceWithSymbol v2